tsfpga/tsfpga/doc/folder_structure.rst

 There is no distinction made between source files and packages in tsfpga.
 The corresponding test benches are recommended to use the ``test`` folder.

-You don't have to use these exact folders; :meth:`BaseModule <tsfpga.module.BaseModule>` will look for files in many folder, to accomodate for different projects using different structures.
+You don't have to use these exact folders; :meth:`BaseModule <tsfpga.module.BaseModule>` will look for files in many folder, to accommodate for different projects using different structures.
 For example, at the moment :meth:`BaseModule.get_synthesis_files() <tsfpga.module.BaseModule.get_synthesis_files>` will look for source files in

 * ``src``